Invoice factoring lends a business vastly improved flexibility.

 4. Read and Understand the Details

 Should a customer fail to pay an invoice owed to a factoring company, the details of what the factoring company does in response will be explained in your initial contract.
 Make sure you understand the process.
 Even if your customer has been reliable in the past before, it can be difficult to predict what might happen in the future.
-Understand what happens if they miss an invoice payment so you’re prepared for all eventualities.
+Understand what happens if they miss an invoice payment, so you’re prepared for all eventualities.
 Invoice factoring is tremendously safe, but fee assessments and responses to unpaid invoices vary by contract.

-5. Not All Factors Act the Same
+5. Not All Invoice Finance Providers Act the Same

 This is especially true for recourse factoring, where the factoring company can collect from your business if the customer fails to pay the invoice in question on time.
 This collection can involve additional fees, especially if your business takes additional time repaying the invoice.

 For this reason, it’s often advantageous to opt for non-recourse or partial recourse factoring that possesses terms favourable to your business.
 If your invoices are less dependable than you’d like or your business is in a riskier industry, investigate non-recourse options for invoice factoring.
 This is fair to the invoice factoring company as well because they will assess the risk factor for your business.
-Fees, or the rates on which fees are based, may be adjusted accordingly in order to incorporate this additional risk, but you will be able to assure your company won’t be surprised down the line.
+Fees, or the rates on which fees are based, may be adjusted accordingly to incorporate this additional risk, but you will be able to assure your company won’t be surprised down the line.

 Partial recourse invoice factoring blends elements of recourse and non-recourse factoring together, often (but not always) acting as a non-recourse contract unless a specific condition is triggered – in which case recourse options may come to apply.